 They are your mirror, its that simple.
 You have played the emotional unavailability dance and its time for the music to stop.
 Its time to figure out why you too are emotionally unavailable and more vested in chasing men who don’t want you vs. finding out why you don’t really want them either.

-Thankfully it is possible to end this cycle forever, abandon this dance and move towards a healthy and balance relationship with an emotionally available person but ONLY when YOU become emotionally available.
+Thankfully it is possible to end this cycle forever, abandon this dance and move towards a healthy and balanced relationship with an emotionally available person but ONLY when YOU become emotionally available yourself.

 My dear this isn’t just about them…this is about you too.